 After that setup will ask about automatic updates.
 Good option to choose is to install security updates automatically.

 The system will then finish installing and offer to instal additional software.
-You can use this dialog to install LAMP stack and other servers, including Tomcat, PostgreSQL, Samba and others.
+You can use this dialogue to install LAMP stack and other servers, including Tomcat, PostgreSQL, Samba and others.

 The first thing you might wanna do is to set up your networking settings manually.
 That means setting Interface IP address, default gateway and DNS server manually.